A Co-Design Framework for High-Performance Jumping of a Five-Bar Monoped with Actuator Optimization: Results and Discussion

-This subsection presents the results from Stage 1 of the proposed framework, where the actuator optimization problem is solved over a gear ratio range of $4.0{:}1$ to $35.0{:}1$.
-For each motor and gearbox type, this process establishes a mapping between gear ratio and corresponding gearbox parameters, including teeth count, module, and number of planets.
-For each discrete gear ratio (in increments of 0.1), the gearbox configuration yielding the minimum value of the objective function in (\ref{eq:cost}) is selected.
-This mapping is generated for all motors listed in Section~\ref{act_const}.

-The actuator mass includes all components whose dimensions depend on motor size and gearbox parameters, making it a function of both gear ratio and motor properties.
-Efficiency is computed using the formulation in \cite{singh2025compact}.
-The optimization is carried out for SSPG, CPG, and WPG gearbox types.
-The resulting mass and efficiency trends with respect to gear ratio for the T-Motor U8 are shown in Figs.~\ref{fig:mass vs gr} and \ref{fig:eff vs gr}, where discrete optimized values are indicated along with interpolated trends (shown in bold).
-Results for other motors are available at the provided \href{https://github.com/Aastha0311/Five_bar_monoped_optimization.git}{GitHub repository}.

-The following observations can be made from the actuator optimization results: \begin{enumerate} \item The feasible design space varies significantly across gearbox types: SSPG is limited to ratios up to $7.2{:}1$, CPG up to $17.9{:}1$, and WPG spans the $10{:}1$--$35{:}1$ range. \item For the T-Motor U8, CPG provides the lowest cost over most of the $4{:}1$--$16.8{:}1$ range, with SSPG being optimal for a few intermediate ratios.
-For higher ratios ($16.9{:}1$--$35{:}1$), WPG emerges as the optimal gearbox type. \item The actuator mass increases approximately linearly with gear ratio for both CPG and WPG configurations, as shown in Fig.~\ref{fig:mass vs gr}. \item Efficiency exhibits a generally decreasing trend with increasing gear ratio, with values above $90\%$ maintained up to approximately $16{:}1$, as shown in Fig.~\ref{fig:eff vs gr}.
-Similar trends are observed for other motors. \end{enumerate}
+This subsection presents the Stage 1 actuator optimization results over gear ratios ranging from $4.0{:}1$ to $25.0{:}1$.
+For each motor and gearbox type, a mapping is generated between gear ratio and the corresponding optimal gearbox parameters, including teeth count, module, and number of planets.
+At each discrete gear ratio (0.1 increments), the configuration minimizing (\ref{eq:cost}) is selected.
+The procedure is repeated for all motors described in Section~\ref{act_const}.
+Actuator mass, comprising components dependent on motor size and gearbox parameters, is modeled as a function of gear ratio and motor properties, while efficiency is computed following \cite{singh2025compact}.
+The optimization is performed for SSPG, CPG, and WPG gearbox types.
+Figures~\ref{fig:mass vs gr} and \ref{fig:eff vs gr} show the resulting mass and efficiency trends for the T-Motor U8.
+The following observations can be made: \begin{enumerate} \item The feasible design space varies across gearbox types: SSPG is limited to ratios up to $7.2{:}1$, CPG up to $17.9{:}1$, and WPG spans the $10{:}1$--$25{:}1$ range. \item For the T-Motor U8, CPG provides the lowest cost over most of the $4{:}1$--$16.8{:}1$ range, while WPG becomes optimal for higher ratios ($16.9{:}1$--$25{:}1$). \item Actuator mass increases with gear ratio for both CPG and WPG configurations (Fig.~\ref{fig:mass vs gr}).
+Efficiency generally decreases with increasing gear ratio, while remaining above $90\%$ up to approximately $16{:}1$ (Fig.~\ref{fig:eff vs gr}). \end{enumerate}

-These results demonstrate the effectiveness of the actuator optimization framework in generating a non-trivial mapping between gear ratio and actuator properties such as mass, efficiency, and peak torque, along with corresponding optimal gearbox parameters.
-The optimized mass and efficiency values are subsequently used in Stage 2 to update actuator properties within the co-optimization framework (Section~\ref{co-opt problem}).
-The gearbox parameters corresponding to the optimal gear ratios obtained in Stage 2 are reported in Table~\ref{tab:design_params}.